Top 5 Solar Traps To Avoid (AT ALL COSTS)

 Solar Trap 1 - Only getting one quote!

 Whenever you make an important purchase, it is essential to always compare multiple quotes where possible.
-This should be common sense, but we've spoken to so many customers over the years who have paid WAY to much for their solar system becuase they only obatined one quote (some dodgy installers are charging $25k+ for 5kW systems!!!)
+This should be common sense, but we've spoken to so many customers over the years who have paid WAY too much for their solar system because they only obtained one quote (some dodgy installers are charging $25k+ for 5kW systems!!!)

 Getting your 3 quotes for reputable, CEC accredited solar installers will ensure that you have a good understanding of how solar works, a breakdown of the costs and solar rebate/s that you are entitled to, and you'll be able to compare apples for apples (and be able to spot any bad ones in the mix).